Steiner taught that all myths are true,

 — Rudolf Steiner , THE EAST IN THE LIGHT OF THE WEST (Kessinger, facsimile of 1942 edition), pp. 108-109.

 “In the upper part of the head we have a faithful image of the heavens; in the middle, an adaptation of the head to the forces which triumph in the chest, to all that circles the world ...
 [T]he head of the human being contains, above, as it were, Asgard, the castle of the gods; in the middle, Midgard, man’s earthly home; and, below, what also belongs to the earth, Jotunheim, home of the giants.
 These interrelationships...become clear only if we perceive the human head artistically, in relation to its spiritual origin; only when we see in it heaven, earth, and hell.
-Not hell as the abode of the devil; hell as the home of the giants, Jotunheim.” — Rudolf Steiner, THE MISSION OF THE ARTS (Anthroposophic Press, 1964), pp. 26-27.
+Not hell as the abode of the devil; hell as the home of the giants, Jotunheim.” — Rudolf Steiner, THE ARTS AND THEIR MISSION (Anthroposophic Press, 1964), pp. 26-27.
 [R.R. sketch, 2010, based on the illustration on p.
 26.]

 For information about pagans, pagan Christianity,